 Blame it on library school.
 No really.
 We had an entire semester on database creation - not using software, mind you.
 Rather we focused on data organization, infrastructure, and limiting parameters.
 One of the best applications of organizing data input through the limitation parameters when gathering data through any type of form is the drop down menu.

-Wikipedia defines a drop-down menu as, "graphical control element, similar to a list box, that allows the user to choose one value from a list."
+Wikipedia defines a drop-down menu as, "a graphical control element, similar to a list box, that allows the user to choose one value from a list."
 By limiting the input category options to only those on the list, one can efficiently sort and process the incoming data.
 Even the online Office Support from Microsoft states, "You can make a worksheet more efficient by providing drop-down lists."

 When I came across this particular drop-down list I was at first amused by all of the options (some of which I hope are just poorly translated).
 Why, I puzzled, would anyone want to rack ALL of these options?
 And why are they in the order they are?
 Are the ones up top the more frequently used options?
 The REQUIRED field was titled ROAD TYPE.
 It came with the following options to choose from (in the order they were on the list).